intelligent-farming/leftenant/README.md

 ### Security model

-The SPA stores the ChirpStack API key in `localStorage` and calls ChirpStack and Mosquitto directly.
+The SPA stores the ChirpStack API key in `localStorage` and calls the `chirpstack-rest-api` gateway directly.
 There is no backend.
 This assumes Leftenant runs on the operator's private network, the same trust boundary as the ChirpStack admin UI.

 ## Project layout